Jamaica Wedding Venues & Planning Guide

 Consider a traditional Jamaican unity ceremony using Blue Mountain coffee beans or local flowers like hibiscus to honor the island's natural heritage

-Plan your reception timeline around the spectacular Caribbean sunset, typically between 6:00-7:00 PM, for magical golden hour photos
+Plan your reception timeline around the spectacular Caribbean sunset, typically between 6:00-7:00 PM, for considered golden hour photos

 Respect local customs by dressing modestly when visiting churches or cultural sites, and always ask permission before photographing local residents